 5:45pm.
-The car has finished being loaded and I’m about set off for the ‘Punch The Air‘ showcase live party band venue evening.
-These punters are going to get some indie rock party band music tonight.
+I’ve finished loading my van up and I’m about set off for the ‘Punch The Air‘ showcase live party band venue evening.
+Tonights punters are going to get some indie rock party band music tonight and they are going to love it.

 5:50pm.
-My guitarist calls up to say the M42 junction we both get on at is backed up.
-He says alternative routes are arranged (leading to an extra 15 minutes on the journey).
+My indie guitarist calls me up to say that the M42 junction we both get on at is backed up with a lot of traffic.
+He says alternative routes are arranged though which will lead to an extra 15 minutes on the journey.

 7:05pm.
-We all practically arrive at the showcase venue at the same time and park in the car park right next door.
-This should be an easy load in then.
+We all practically arrive at the showcase venue at the same time & park in the car park right next door.
+This should be an easy load in then, and it is.
 We’re meeted and greeted by the client and shown to the stage area.
-It turns out to be the tiniest area Punch The Air have ever performed in. (see image) Matts going to have to be tucked in behind everyone else with little to no access so we set him up first.
-A couple of comped drinks arrive and a member of bar staff comes over to help us load our gear in (It must be my birthday).
-The rest of the PA, amps and guitars are set up, but there’s no room for our awesome lighting rig I’m afraid.
+It turns out to be the tiniest area Punch The Air have ever performed in. (see image) Our indie rock drummer is going to have to be tucked in behind everyone else with little to no access.
+So we set him up first.
+A couple of comped drinks arrive and a member of bar staff comes over to help us load our gear in (It must be my birthday 🙂 ).
+The rest of the bands PA, amps and guitars are set up, but there’s no room for our awesome lighting rig I’m afraid.
+Oh well, it’ll be a faster load back out later.

 8:15pm.
-Sounds check goes so well that the crowd are already dancing, singing along and shouting for more.
+The soundcheck goes so well that the crowd are already dancing, singing along and shouting for more.
+I’m calling it now, this is going to be a brilliant night.
 We soundcheck a new song we’ve only played in rehearsals (Parklife)…..they are loving our showcase live party band we don’t even need to sing it as the punters are doing the hard work for us…….this is going to be one rowdy and raucous showcase night tonight so we head off to get changed as no one likes to be kept waiting do they.

 First Set – Showcase Live Party Band